 You probably have some idea of how fit you are.
 However, assessing and recording baseline (starting) fitness scores can give you benchmarks (points of comparison) against which to measure your progress.

-- your pulse rate before and after a walk
+- your pulse rate (heart rate) before and after a walk

 - how long you take to walk a certain distance

-- how many push-ups and/or squats you can do in 30 seconds
+- how many push-ups or squats you can do in 30 seconds

 - your waist circumference (measured midway between the top of your hip bone and bottom of your ribs).